 Focuses on proper positioning for various projections of the chest, abdomen and skeletal system.
+Prerequisite: Admission to the Radiography program.
 Co-requisite: RTE 1503L

-Radiographic Positioning I Laboratory

-Designed to give the students the opportunity to practice positioning skills introduced in the lectures dealing with radiography of the chest, abdomen and skeletal system.
+Radiographic Positioning I Laboratory 1 Credit Designed to give the students the opportunity to practice positioning skills introduced in the lectures dealing with radiography of the chest, abdomen and skeletal system.
+Prerequisite: Admission to the Radiography program.
+Co-requisite: RTE 1503